 Materials and devices

 The size of the field team will inform how many devices (tablets, phone, GPS trackers, etc.) you need, while the type of survey activities will inform other decisions.
-See more on field team structures in the surveyor hiring and training resource.
+See more on field team structures in the surveyor hiring and training resource; and check out our resources for conducting remote surveys.

 Considerations for purchase of equipment